Restore and Protect Reproductive Care

 The nuances and considerations involved in reproductive care go far beyond what can be addressed through public discourse.
 Just as other complex healthcare decisions cannot and should not be decided by politicians, our judicial system, or strangers, neither should decisions about pregnancy care.
 These are decisions that should be made by the patient in consultation with their physician or healthcare practitioner.

-Legal restrictions to abortion care may have serious, life-altering consequences regarding treatment for preeclampsia, ectopic pregnancy, and miscarriage, cancer therapeutics, rheumatologic disorders, fertility treatment, and more.
-These are just a few of the factors that impact some of the complex decision-making that occurs around pregnancy care, decisions which may only be determined on a case-by-case basis when a patient presents to their physician.
+Legal restrictions to abortion care may have serious, life-altering consequences regarding treatment for ectopic pregnancy, miscarriage, fertility treatment, and maternal health risks.
+These are just some of the factors that impact the complex decision-making around pregnancy care.
 Physicians must be free to determine the best possible care informed by clinical training and evidence-based guidelines — unimpeded by legislative interference.

 REPRODUCTIVE HEALTH COALITION

-AMWA, in partnership with Doctors for America, has co-founded the Reproductive Health Coalition, a wide-range of health professional associations and allied organizations that advocate with a unified voice to protect access to reproductive care.
+AMWA, in partnership with Doctors for America, co-founded the Reproductive Health Coalition, a wide-range of health professional associations and allied organizations that advocate with a unified voice to protect access to reproductive care.
+The coalition includes over 200 groups, representing over 150 million members.

 The tenets of this work include: